pyvista/tetgen/README.rst

 .. image:: https://img.shields.io/pypi/v/tetgen.svg?logo=python&logoColor=white
    :target: https://pypi.org/project/tetgen/

-This Python module is an interface to Hang Si's `TetGen <https://github.com/ufz/tetgen>`__ C++ software.
+This Python library is an interface to Hang Si's `TetGen <https://github.com/ufz/tetgen>`__ C++ software.
 This module combines speed of C++ with the portability and ease of installation of Python along with integration to `PyVista <https://docs.pyvista.org>`_ for